p-o-s-t/CTFs/SecDSM/miniCTF_sept2025/minictf_sept2025.md

 **25:J9:$9$7vV2oDjqf5F9AMLxdY29ApuRSdVYGDkreb24oji69ApRSdbYoZjKMX-bwJZHqmPF/tu1SeW**

 A [quick search](https://duckduckgo.com/?t=lm&q=%25249%2524+hash+prefix) told me this was the Type 9 hash used for Juniper OS.
-Using my biggest of brains, I did another search by adding `decode` to the end which lead me to the extremely helpful website https://www.m00nie.com/juniper-type-9-password-tool/, which of course had a relevant meme right at the top.
+Using my biggest of brains, I did another search by adding `decode` to the end of the query which lead me to the extremely helpful website https://www.m00nie.com/juniper-type-9-password-tool/, which of course had a relevant meme right at the top.

 Another thumbs up emoji reaction in the SecDSM Discord tells me that **Flag 2 = SecDSM{too_many_secrets}** is correct.
 2 down, hardest one to go. */me gulps*